HeroOfBitcoin/demo/README.md

 <br>

-Learn more about the game and development process at [!Geyser][Website].
+Learn more about the game and development process at [Geyser][Website].

 ### License

-All EmulatorJS code GNU GPL v3.0 [EmuLicense].
-All Hero of Bitcoin related modifications GNU GPL v3.0 [License].
+All EmulatorJS code GNU GPL v3.0 [LICENSE][EmuLicense].
+All Hero of Bitcoin related modifications GNU GPL v3.0 [LICENSE][License].

 <!-- QUICKLINKS --->